Have a Cookie

 We dusted it with flour and went over it with the floured embossed rolling pin to imprint the design on the dough.
 The key to success is working with chilled dough and flouring the counter, rolling pins and the top of the dough so that this process goes smoothly.

 We cut out the cookies, centering the door motif in the middle of each one.

-We placed the cookies on the parchment-cookie sheets, froze them for several hours and then baked them.
+We placed the cookies on the parchment-covered cookie sheets, froze them for several hours and then baked them.

 For the cookie boxes, we bought brown paper ones with round clear windows to echo the shape of the door and showcase the cookies.
 To avoid butter from the cookies soaking through the brown paper, we lined them with foil and then parchment paper before placing two rows of cookies in each one.

-We tied the boxes with gold ribbon across the window in the paper boxes to echo the shape of the window on our round door and then held it down with a gold wax seal that we had made with the same round door logo.
+We tied the boxes with gold ribbon across the window in the paper boxes to echo the shape of the window on our round door and then held it down with a gold wax seal that we has the same round door logo.

-A finished box with a hand calligraphy tag by Forrest Anderson.
+A finished box with a hand written calligraphy tag by Forrest Anderson.

 Our assessment of the project - This is a medium-level project for people who enjoy food art, calligraphy and wax stamps.
 It was not difficult because we meticulously followed the recipe and were slow and careful in crafting the cookies, stamps and calligraphy.
 This project is not for someone who is time-crunched and needs to do last-minute gifts fast.

 - We relaxed and took the time to do each stage carefully.